 Of course, anyone who actually owns a trucking company will tell you that while there are more contracts available, this doesn’t necessarily mean that the money is piling up.
 This is because owners need to cover so many up-front costs themselves (from payroll to fuel to fleet maintenance), sometimes the costs associated with running a trucking company (even in bullish conditions) outstrip the available cash on hand.

 This is why freight factoring is employed by so many trucking companies as a steady, regular part of their financing strategy.
-Freight factoring gives trucking company owners the ability to obtain immediate cash and accounts receivable services in order to help them operate, maintain, and build their businesses, capitalizing on invoices that would otherwise remain unpaid for 30 to 90 days.
+Truck factoring gives trucking company owners the ability to obtain immediate cash and accounts receivable services in order to help them operate, maintain, and build their businesses, capitalizing on invoices that would otherwise remain unpaid for 30 to 90 days.

 It’s common knowledge that entering into a lending agreement with a commercial bank or an online lender often comes with a series of difficult obstacles and pitfalls, whereas freight factoring from a reliable provider allows businesses to maintain cash flow without incurring any additional debt.